-Take a peek into some of the judges’ comments about this year’s winners and their thoughts about what makes an entry worthy of being crowned the winner.
+Take a peek into some of the judges’ comments about last year’s Optus My Business Awards winners and their thoughts about what makes an entry worthy of being crowned the winner.

 When it comes to business awards, one of the most commonly asked questions we, at My Business, field is: “What do the judges look for?”.

-With the Optus My Business Awards now done and dusted for another year, let’s look at the main factors that judges look for when sifting through hundreds of entries, and what makes one submission stand out from the crowd:
+With submissions now open for the 2018 Optus My Business Awards, let’s look back at the main factors that judges look for when sifting through hundreds of entries, and what makes one submission stand out from the crowd:

 1. You’ve got to be in it to win it